 While the initial members of the Order were simply idealists trying to sustain the remnants of the Urul, their methods had evolved over time into a philosophical honour society, its members deeply, almost religiously devoted to the preservation of connection and communication between the increasingly diverse Aeldan cultures.
 The subsequent time has seen the nature and reputation of the Order lead to additional roles as translators, envoys, and fair arbiters between various cultures and factions.

-In the current age the Heraldric Order is a stable, if slightly arcane, trusted by most but known by few.
+In the current age the Heraldric Order is stable, if slightly arcane, and trusted by most.
 While some legends and stories speak of the exploits of its members, in general the Order fades into the background of daily life until it is needed.

 Members are usually easy to recognize, known for their unique apparel, typically adorned in circuit or serpentine patterns.
 Most members arm themselves with sabers designed to be easily wielded from horseback and many Heralds have a distinctive eye, the result of a ritual marking the members ascendance to Herald which leaves one eye silver in colour

 The Order maintains waystations (also known as Posts) in nearly every major settlement where missives and packages can be dispatched and where couriers can rest and resupply.
 The ‘Hall of Letters’ is located in the Crux; the area intersecting Lux, Mujin, Ossandria, and the Badlands.